geneotech/Mechanical-keyboard-simulator/README.md

 - ```output_device``` - output audio device.
 Leave "" to select the default output device.
 - ```sleep_every_iteration_for_microseconds``` - how much to sleep per every main loop iteration.
 Higher values will eat less CPU, but some keystrokes might be missed.
 - ```default_pairs``` - the default sound pairs for the unspecified keys.
+- ```mute_when_these_processes_are_on``` - list of process names whose existence will mute the simulator.
+Useful when you want to play a game without the clicking sounds, for example.
+You can leave this field empty.

 The above lines **must remain in that order and no other line might be found inbetween them**.
 The next line must be equal to ```keys:```